SmartBear/git-en-boite/README.md

 yarn start
 ```

+### Debugging the acceptance tests

+When the acceptance tests fail, it's often useful to debug them by logging.
+You can turn on logging to console like this:

+    show_logs=1 yarn acceptance test

+See `packages/acceptance-tests/serc/support/abilities/request` for details.

 ## Smoke tests

 Git-en-boîte ships with smoke tests that can be run against any instance of itself.